geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 _how_ to do that.
 One big problem with that article is that it does present the idea of functionally viable increments without addressing how to go from one step to the next systematically, other than getting user feedback.
+As a pure product discovery framework this might seem useful, but there is no discovery without development.

 Say you've identified your (metaphorical) skateboard, which, although less complex than a (metaphorical) car, will likely be a product of decent complexity.
 It'll take requirements analysis, architecture decisions, actual engineering work, and much more.
 This is where a lot of the complexity lies.
-More than that, the skateboard to car metaphor implies a harmful level of independence of earlier and later versions.
+More than that, the skateboard to car metaphor can imply a harmful level of independence of earlier and later versions.
 In reality, architectural decisions will compound and components will be shared across iterations.
-In that sense, the metaphor doesn't just fail as a guide for development, it actively points in the wrong direction.
+In that sense, the metaphor doesn't just fail as a guide for development, at worst it actually points in the wrong direction.

+Kniberg does acknowledge this continuity of vision, since even at the skateboard state we're "still aiming to build a car", but he doesn't explicitly acknowledge the continuity of engineering decisions in his prose.
+That's how the skateboard-to-car metaphor obscures crucial aspects of the development process necessary to even get from one stage to the next.

 ## A Better Development Model: Vertical Slices